-All the hepatitis scores, including the well-known Child-Pugh scale, serve as tools for predicting mortality, survival, or response to a given treatment.
+All the hepatitis scores, including the well-known Child-Pugh calculator, serve as tools for predicting mortality, survival, or response to a given treatment.
 They're necessary tools that help physicians make the right clinical decisions and maximize the possibility of recovery.

 Alcohol remains one of the main reasons for liver impairment in developing and developed countries; the tools that facilitate estimations of its excessive intake include: